opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 ### Limitations

-If you run a per document query while the index is getting reindexed, the results will not return the reindexed results.
-You would need to run the query again to get the updates.
+If you run a per document query while the index is getting reindexed, the API response will not return the reindexed results.
+To get updates, wait until the reindexing process completes, then rerun the query.
 {: .tip}

 ## Update monitor